tjme/opinionate/README.md

 ## Motivation

-Writing code is frequently difficult and time consuming, and can often be highly repetitive.
+Writing code can be difficult and time consuming, and is often highly repetitive.
 Code is regularly needed simply to translate from one data representation to another (e.g. SQL to JSON).
-It would be much easier to produce an application if it could simply be defined (declaratively) in one place, using a single language or notation (some refer to this as DRY, Don't Repeat Yourself).
+It would be much easier to produce an application if it could simply be defined (declaratively) in one place, using a single language or notation (some refer to this as DRY: Don't Repeat Yourself).

-Though modern frameworks like Angular and technologies such as GraphQL offer a lot of power and flexibility (and the Angular CLI provides some shortcuts) a lot of boilerplate code is still required, to build a full stack application (so it's not very DRY).
-By making some assumptions (which may arguably be opinionated), a lot of boilerplate code can be generated automatically.
+Though modern frameworks such as Vue and Angular, and technologies such as GraphQL offer a lot of power and flexibility (and their CLIs provides some shortcuts) a lot of boilerplate code is still required to build a full stack application (so it's not very DRY).
+By making some assumptions (which are arguably opinionated), a lot of boilerplate code can be generated automatically.
 Even if some of the code is not quite appropriate or requires further development or hand-crafting, it might still save a lot of time.
-Hopefully also, it might often be more efficient to refine the code generation/tool, rather than hand working the code afterwards.
+Hopefully also, it might be more efficient to refine the code generation/tool, rather than hand working the code afterwards.

 ## Structure